 Monday - Thursday of each week students will work on their various research projects alongside NYU researchers.
 Fridays will be spent attending lectures, workshops, field excursions, and social events.

 On the last day of the program students will present their research in a celebratory event with family and friends.

 Official transcripts may be e-mailed to email@example.com, or mailed to:

 Attention: NYU GSTEM

 New York, NY 10003

-Current high school juniors who believe they would perform well in this rich but rigorous environment are invited to apply.
+Current juniors* who believe they would perform well in a rich but rigorous S.T.E.M. environment are invited to apply.
 Current sophomores may also apply but priority will be given to junior applicants.